ota-meshi/eslint-plugin-css/README.md

 <!--RULES_SECTION_START-->

 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench :wrench: below.
-The rules with the following star :star: are included in the `plugin:css/recommended` config.
+The rules with the following star :star: are included in the `plugin:css/recommended` config and the `plugin:css/standard` config.
+The rules with the following lipstick :lipstick: are included in the `plugin:css/standard` config.

 <!--RULES_TABLE_START-->